 In Process (selection)

-Trimbach, David J. To Armor or Not to Armor?: Examining Puget Sound Residents’ Shoreline Preferences and Priorities, for Ocean & Coastal Management, under review (2020).
+Trimbach, David J. To Armor or Not to Armor?: Examining Puget Sound Residents’ Shoreline Preferences and Priorities, Ocean & Coastal Management, under review (2020).

 Biedenweg, Kelly, Anderson, Leif, Kintner, Leah, Trimbach, David, & Hollander, Rebecca.
 Consilience of Human Dimensions Science of Orca Conservation?, for Biological Conservation, in process (2020).